reagul/Jenkins-VS7-K8s/README.md

 # Jenkins CI/CD on GuestCluster
 ### Test cases guide for VS7-K8s { Project Pacific }
 ### Install steps go in ORDER

+### Sumamry of Dev experiencce

-This repo will take you through Installing Jenkins on your Env and run CI/CD Pipeline to build a Java Spring Boot app, test the app with maven unit tests, create a jar and then upload the Jar into a Git repo.
+This repo will take you through Installing Jenkins on your Env and run SpringBoot CI/CD Pipeline to build a Java Spring Boot app, test the app with maven unit tests, create a jar and then upload the Jar into a Git repo.
 It will then take  the Docker image and deploy it to  a K8 cluster.

+We will be deploying the SpringBoot app into a "default" namespace.
+In the pipeline  will also use Config's for Kubernetes and Github and use them via plugins.

-Pre-Req :
+#### Pre-Req :

 - Need Persistant Volume : We use "projectpacific-storage-policy" in this example.
 - K8 cluster to install Master and Slave Pods.